-UW Health's Movement Disorders Program, based at University Hospital, treats patients with Parkinson's disease.
+UW Health's Movement Disorders Program, based at University Hospital in Madison, Wisconsin, treats patients with Parkinson's disease.

 What is Parkinson's disease?

 - Parkinson's disease (PD) is a gradually progressive brain disorder that causes problems with movement (known as motor symptoms) and can also lead to changes in bowel and bladder function, blood pressure, mood, sleep and cognition (known as nonmotor symptoms).

 - Common motor symptoms, like changes in handwriting, difficulty buttoning buttons, or a shuffling walk, result from movements being too slow and small.

 - Many patients also develop excess movement in the form of a rest tremor of one or more parts of the body.

 - Parkinson's disease symptoms and rate of progression can vary quite a bit from one person to the next.